elunna/nerfhack-changelog/README.md

 * gauntlets of force
 * Grants shock resistance when worn
 * Deals shock damage when used bare-handed
-* When monks don these, they occasionally release a chain lightning blast
+* When monks don these, they occasionally release a chain lightning blast on attacking
 * Grants MC1
 * Crowning gift for monks